 The following tables present the selected consolidated financial information for our company.
-The selected consolidated statements of operations and comprehensive income data for the years ended December 31, 2017, 2018 and 2019, and the selected consolidated balance sheets data as of December 31, 2018 and 2019, are derived from our audited consolidated financial statements, which are included in this annual report beginning on page F-1.
-The selected consolidated statements of operations and comprehensive income data for the years ended December 31, 2015 and 2016, and the selected consolidated balance sheets data as of December 31, 2015, 2016 and 2017 have been derived from our audited consolidated financial statements, which are not included in this annual report.
+The selected consolidated statements of operations and comprehensive income data and selected consolidated statements of cash flows data for the years ended December 31, 2018, 2019 and 2020, and the selected consolidated balance sheets data as of December 31, 2019 and 2020, are derived from our audited consolidated financial statements, which are included in this annual report beginning on page F-1.
+The selected consolidated statements of operations and comprehensive income data and selected consolidated statements of cash flows data for the years ended December 31, 2016 and 2017, and the selected consolidated balance sheets data as of December 31, 2016, 2017 and 2018 have been derived from our audited consolidated financial statements, which are not included in this annual report.
 You should read the following information in conjunction with the consolidated financial statements and the related notes included elsewhere in this annual report and "Item 5.
 Operating and Financial Review and Prospects."
 Our consolidated financial statements are prepared and presented in accordance with U.S. GAAP.
 The historical results presented below do not necessarily indicate results expected for any future period.